CodeOne45/food-guessr/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000" />
 </p>

+"Food Guessr" is an interactive website allowing the user to discover dishes from all over the world through a fun search game / quiz.
+The name or photo of a random dish is displayed and the player must select on a 3D globe the country of origin of the dish.
+Detailed dish information is then displayed if the user wants to know more.

 ### Project team :
  - KUMAR Aman (github : CodeOne45) - Project Manager / Full-Stack Developer
  - LIN Xiumin (github : Xiumin-Lin) - Backend Developer